-Monthly Business Forecast – May 2017
+Monthly Business Forecast – July 2017

 About the Business Forecast

-The survey for this month’s installment was fielded May 16-31, 2017 by Competitive Edge Research & Communication using responses from 201 randomly selected members of the San Diego, East County, Alpine, Escondido, Lakeside, Vista, Santee, Encinitas and National City Chambers of Commerce.
+The survey for this month’s installment was fielded July 15-31, 2017 by Competitive Edge Research & Communication using responses from 203 randomly selected members of the San Diego, East County, Alpine, Escondido, Lakeside, Vista, Santee, Encinitas and National City Chambers of Commerce.
 One-third of the members were invited to complete the survey online.
 Those members who initially did not respond were invited to complete the survey over the phone.